 “The use of service providers does not relieve a financial institution’s board of directors and senior management of their responsibility to ensure that outsourced activities are conducted in a safe-and-sound manner and in compliance with applicable laws and regulations,” the guidance said.

-The Securities and Exchange Commission (SEC) has also cast a critical eye on outsourced compliance arrangements, particularly through a 2015 risk report on 20 firms that outsourced their CCOs, issued by its Office of Investigations and Enforcement (now called the Division of Examinations).
+The Securities and Exchange Commission (SEC) has also cast a critical eye on outsourced compliance arrangements, particularly through a 2015 risk report on 20 firms that outsourced their CCOs, issued by its Office of Compliance Inspections and Examinations (OCIE), now called the Division of Examinations.

 The risk report found some outsourced CCOs used standardized, generic checklists that did not fully capture business models, practices, strategies, and compliance risks.
 Others infrequently visited registrants’ offices, conducted only limited reviews of documents and training on compliance-related matters while on site, and had limited visibility into, and authority within, the organization.

 The agency’s views on outsourcing compliance functions may have thawed since then, at least in the view of SEC Commissioner Hester Peirce.

 Peirce recently spoke on outsourcing on an episode of the Securities Compliance Podcast sponsored by the National Society of Compliance Professionals and told host Patrick Hayes outsourcing the chief compliance officer role could have benefits to a CCO’s objectivity.

 “An outsourced CCO can be an independent voice, and I think that can be useful,” she said.
 “I can see that as being a valuable way to get an objective approach from someone whose futures and fortunes are not tied exclusively to that firm … and can afford to be forceful when there’s an issue that person sees.”

 Jehan Jeyaretnam is global head of compliance services for Acuity Knowledge Partners, which provides offshore compliance services to clients globally.